| The September 11 2001 terrorist

 those social factors that are constitutionally imbricated

+with the technical.
 Still on the technical, however, a final question would be,

 are the proposed new anti-terrorist measures pre-emptive or